 Of course, it was a significant pay cut, but how could a sap like me say no to the community?

 Four months into the position, I went in to pick up my monthly paycheck, but they dismissed me instead.
 I learned that both of their grants were under investigation and had been since I was originally hired.

 The kicker?
 They had hired me without following grant guidelines.

 The feds had shown up that day for a surprise visit.
 They didn’t tell them they had to fire me, but they did give them a strict reprimand to get their shit together.
 My “friend” stepped down from her role on the board.

-Their strategic plan to have me help them become self-sufficient?
+Their strategic plan to have me help the organization become financially self-sufficient?
 It had a lot more to do with saving their asses than creating a self-sustaining program.